 Spatial distribution of VegDischarge v1

 The spatial distribution of monthly average discharge derived from the VegDischarge v1 for the period 2000-2021 is depicted in a series of maps representing each month of the year (Fig. 13).
 These maps illustrate the dynamic nature of river discharge across major African river basins, including the Niger, Congo, Nile, Zambezi, Orange, Volta, Senegal, and Ogoue.
-During the periods from November through April, high flow conditions are primarily simulated in river basins situated below the equator, with the notable exception of the Niger and the Nile rivers, where large discharge are observed.
+During the periods from November through April, high flow conditions are primarily simulated in river basins situated south of the equator, with the notable exception of the Niger and Nile Rivers, where large discharge is observed.
 This pattern aligns with the southern hemisphere's wet season, which is influenced by the seasonal migration of the Intertropical Convergence Zone (ITCZ).
-As the ITCZ shifts southward, it brings increased precipitation rates, contributing to higher river flows..
-Conversely, from May to October, the high flow regimes shift predominantly to the Congo Basin and extend to rivers above the equator.
-This transition corresponds with the northern hemisphere's wet season, particularly impacting the West African monsoon system, which influences discharge rates in rivers such as the Niger, Senegal, Gambia and Volta.
+As the ITCZ shifts southward, it brings increased precipitation rates, contributing to higher river flows.
+Conversely, from May to October, the high flow regimes shift predominantly to the Congo River Basin and extend to rivers north of the equator.
+This transition corresponds with the northern hemisphere's wet season, particularly affecting the West African monsoon system, which influences discharge rates in rivers such as the Niger, Senegal, Gambia, and Volta.
 This climatological pattern underscores the influence of seasonal precipitation variations driven by the ITCZ across the continent.
-The equatorial rivers, especially the Congo, exhibit less variability in discharge throughout the year, reflecting the region's precipitation patterns.
-In contrast, the seasonal patterns of the Niger and Zambezi exhibit marked fluctuations that correspond to their respective wet and dry seasons.
+The equatorial rivers, especially the Congo River, exhibit less variability in discharge throughout the year, reflecting the region's precipitation patterns.
+In contrast, the seasonal patterns of the Niger and Zambezi Rivers exhibit marked fluctuations that correspond to their respective wet and dry seasons.
 The VegDischarge v1 depiction of average discharge offers valuable insights for water resource management, highlighting the temporal and spatial variations in water availability.
-Understanding these patterns is critical for the planning and operation of water-related infrastructure, such as dams and irrigation systems, and for the formulation of strategies to mitigate the impacts of both floods and droughts within the basins.
+Understanding these patterns is critical for the planning and operation of water-related infrastructure, such as dams and irrigation systems, and for the formulation of strategies to mitigate the effects of both floods and droughts within the basins.